ASE A8 Engine Performance Practice Test

 - D. A faulty (ECT) engine coolant temperature sensor.

 Answer A is wrong.
 The (TPI) throttle position sensor is a potentiometer that indicates the throttle plate's angle to the PCM.
 The ECM uses this sensor's information and several others to control injector pulse width and timing.

 Answer B is wrong.
 The (IAT) or intake air temperature sensor is a thermistor that changes its signal according to intake air temperature.
 The PCM provides a richer air-fuel ratio as cool air passes the sensor.
 Cold air is denser and contains more oxygen than warm air does.

 Answer C is correct.
 The exhaust gas recirculation valve regulates a small portion of exhaust into the combustion chamber.
 A stuck open EGR valve results in a rough idle.
 A stuck closed EGR valve results in high cylinder temperatures, NOx production, and engine knock.

 Answer D is wrong.
-The (ECT) Engine Coolant Temperature Sensor continually sensing the temperature of the engine's coolant lowering its resistance as the engine warms to operating temperature.
+The (ECT) Engine Coolant Temperature Sensor continually senses the temperature of the engine's coolant, lowering its resistance as the engine warms to operating temperature.

 23. The turbocharger's wastegate diaphragm is leaking.
 This leak will result in:

 - A. An underboost condition.